daltonyxdonovan/HollowKnight_ConsoleCommands/README.md

 /addmpreserve (int) - adds the amount entered to MPReserve and MP Cap

 /addmoney (int) - adds the amount entered to the Banker

+/addore (int) - adds the amount entered to Ore

+/addvessels (int) - adds the amount entered to Vessel Fragments

+/addgeo (int) - adds the amount entered to Geo count

+/addegg (int) - adds the amount entered to rancid Eggs

+/addkey (int) - adds the amount entered to Simple Keys

+/addorb (int) - adds the amount entered to Dream Orbs

+/addzote (int) - adds the amount entered to Zote count

+/addcharm (int) - equips the selected charm (0-39)

+/allcharms - unlocks all powerups

+/allkeys - gives all keys

+/jump (bool) - enables/disables infinite jump

 /achget - unlocks _ALL_ 63 achievements (requires the game on steam i think /shrug)